Skip to main content

 • Rebuilt the site using a lightweight custom theme.

-• Optimized images, fonts, and critical rendering paths.
+• Optimized images, fonts, and rendering paths.

 What happened next: